-We are Jasmine, Jez, Sue and Patrick, and we are Community Connectors at the Surrey Family Information Service.
-We are passionate about helping families find the right support at the right time.
-This is where we share helpful information on new or existing community services that we come across.
+Welcome to our May Community Connector update.
+We are passionate about helping families find the right support at the right time, and this is where we share helpful information on new community services, and promote the established ones that meet your most current needs.

 There are also many more services to be found through our Family Information Service directory, and our Special Educational Needs and Disabilities services directory, so please take a look.